aau-claaudia/ailab-docs/docs/getting-started/file-management.md

 <hr>

 ## Transfer files within AI-LAB
-You can use the command `cp [source] [destination]` to copy files to and from directories within AI-LAB.
+You can use the command `cp [source] [destination]` to copy files and `cp -r [source] [destination]` to copy folders to and from directories within AI-LAB.
 This will be useful when you need to retrieve applications or course materials later.
 For example:

 ```
 cp /ceph/course/claaudia/docs/matlab_script.m .